Skip to content

 Center/Online Students: Grants

 Grants are “gift aid” and do not have to be repaid.
-Eligibility for grants is determined by the Expected Family Contribution (EFC), as calculated on the FAFSA.
+Eligibility for grants is determined by the Student Aid Index, as calculated on the FAFSA.
 Review the information below to learn more about the various federal, state, and institutional grants available to UIU students.

 Iowa Tuition Grant